 2x10 wood joists are the traditional standard floor joists that have been widely used in residential construction for a long time.

-2x10 floor joists are horizontal, solid wood blocks used to support floors and are made of various wood types such as Spruce, fir, and Pine.
+These floor joists are horizontal, solid wood blocks used to support floors and are made of various wood types such as Spruce, fir, and Pine.

-These joists offer sufficient strength for a relatively low cost, thus making them durable and cost-effective.
+These joists offer sufficient strength for a relatively low cost.

-2x10s are also very easy to install, handle and replace.
+Additionally, they are easy to install, handle and replace.

-However, these joists can only span up to 16’, a relatively smaller span length compared to engineered joists and open web trusses.
+However, these joists can only span up to 16’, a relatively smaller span length than engineered joists and open web trusses.

 Engineered Floor Joists

-Engineered floor joists are increasingly replacing traditional lumber joists for some time now.
+Engineered floor joists have been increasingly replacing traditional lumber joists for some time now.

-Just like an I beam, an I-joist consists of two flanges and a web which provide extra resistance against shear and bending phenomena.
+They consist of two flanges and a web and provide resistance against shear and bending forces.

 Typically engineered I-joists span up to 48’ but spans as long as 60’ are also possible.